 Deborah is looking forward to using her skills and experience to work with the charity sector to support the important role they play in their local communities.

-Anna Longley is the ACNC’s Assistant Commissioner – General Counsel.
-She is the senior legal advisor to the ACNC Commissioner and Advisory Board and has legal and operational oversight of the ACNC’s work regulating charities.
+Anna Longley is the Assistant Commissioner, General Counsel at the Australian Charities and Not-for-profits Commission.
+Anna is the senior legal advisor to the Commissioner and the Advisory Board and contributes to corporate and strategic leadership as a member of the Executive team.